The Truth Behind Registered Education Savings Plans (RESPs)

 Common myths about RESPs and why you shouldn't rush it

-Hand placing a coin into a blue piggy bank on a white table.
-A coin rests beside the bank.
+Hand placing a coin into a blue piggy bank on a table representing saving for Registered Education Savings Plan (RESP)

 A Registered Education Savings Plan (RESP) is usually a must have account for any parent planning to save for their child's education.
 The government offers a 20% matching grant up to $500 annually and $7200 over a lifetime (Canadian Education Savings Grant - CESG), while low income families (if eligible) can receive even more with a 30% matching grant for the first $500 of contributions, an initial $500 deposit through the Canada Learning Bond (CLB), AND an annual $100 each year through the CLB as well.